Floffah/seanchas/documents/initial-project-overview/main.typ

 // New knowledge acquired, extending current skills, technologies used…

 The research portion of this project will be required to gain a deeper understanding of how to implement certain aspects.
 I will research existing literature to determine how #gaidhlig and other endangered languages perform in large language models (LLMs) and whether specific techniques are required, such as dialogue scripting and tool calls (i.e., dictionary access).
+I will also research existing literature surrounding language learning techniques and principles that can be utilised in software.
 As per the #link(<info-sources>)[Info Sources] section, I will also examine prior art to determine what techniques are already employed in similar applications.

 I will research which technologies are appropriate to use here, such as LLMs, relational or NoSQL databases, frontend frameworks, APIs, online dictionaries, and real-time systems (related to LLM text streaming).